erendemirel/garde/docs/API_INTEGRATION_GUIDE.md

    - "description": Clear explanation of the group's purpose

 3. Important considerations:
-   - Groups referenced in permissions.json must exist in groups.json
+   - The "groups" field in permissions.json is for documentation only and not validated against groups.json
-   - Changes to group IDs might require updates to permissions.json, if you included any group names in the permissions file
    - Consider future scalability when designing group structure

 #### D. Permission Management